arvtom/plant_boss/README.md

 	* Battery holder terminals
 	* Choose new voltage regulator, which can supply 3V, have dropout voltage less than 0.3V and output current of 500 mA.
 	* Voltage divider to measure battery voltage.
 Consider using mosfets, to prevent constant current draw through divider.
 Optimise divider series resistance.
+	* Consider using attenuation of adc channel.
+This way higher voltage can come to adc input, there would be better s/n ratio.
 	* Not all GPIO pins can be outputs.
 Change temperature and humidity vcc pins.
 	* 1.27 mm connectors.
 	* ESP32 placement with regard to light sensor.